hsorby/libcellnl/docs/roadmap.rst

 #.
 Load a CellML 1.2 model and validate it

-   #. this is important to get out early as it will help make sure the normative specification is “complete” and sensible.
+   #. this is important to get out early as it will help make sure the normative specification is *complete* and sensible.
    #. will ensure we can test models as we work on getting the specification completed (c.f. the error ridden examples from 1.0 and 1.1 specifications).
    #. includes proper units validation of the mathematics.
    #. libCellML should have a validation framework based on the core specification and then secondary specs can add their specific rules